realworldocaml/book/en/05-records.md

 - : string = "time: 2012-06-26 18:44:13.807826"
 ```

+Note that in the above, the module `Fn` provides a collection of
+useful primitives for dealing with functions, including `Fn.id`, which
+is the identity function.

 `fieldslib` also provides higher-level operators, like `Fields.fold`
 and `Fields.iter`, which let you iterate over all the fields of a
 record.
 The following function uses `Logon.Fields.iter` and